openghg/openghg/doc/source/tutorials/local/Adding_new_data/Creating_data_from_databases.rst

    Emissions.transform_data(edgar_datapath, database, date=2014, domain="EUROPE", species="ch4")

+*Note: this can take a few minutes to complete.*

 We can then check the data has been added to the object store.

 .. code:: python